 The Company maintains the following equity incentive plans: the 2010 Stock Incentive Plan, the 2020 Equity Incentive Plan and the 2021 Equity Incentive Plan, each as amended (together, the "Stock Plans").
 Upon closing of the Business Combination, awards under the 2010 Stock Incentive Plan and 2020 Equity Incentive Plan were converted at the Exchange Ratio and the 2021 Equity Incentive Plan was adopted and approved.
 As of December 31, 2021, there were 18,467,109 shares of common stock reserved under the Stock Plans.
 Origin may grant a wide variety of equity securities under the Stock Plans, including incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, RSU awards, performance stock awards, and other awards.
 At December 31, 2021, the Company has granted incentive stock options, RSU awards, and performance awards.
 Under the Stock Plans, options must be issued at prices no less than the estimated fair value of the stock on the date of grant and are exercisable for a period not exceeding 10 years from the date of grant.
 Options granted to employees under the Stock Plans generally vest 25% one year from the vesting commencement date and 1/36th per month thereafter, although certain arrangements call for vesting over other periods.
 Options granted to non-employees under the Stock Plan vest over periods determined by the Board (generally immediate to four years).
-RSU awards granted to employees under the Stock Plans require a service period.
-Under the Stock Plans, the fair value of RSU awards and performance awards are determined to be the grant date closing stock price.
+RSU awards granted to employees under the Stock Plan vest over periods determined by the Board (generally immediate to four years).
+RSU awards granted to employees under the Stock Plans, the fair value of RSU awards and performance awards are determined to be the grant date closing stock price.
 For awards with performance conditions, compensation is recorded once there is sufficient objective evidence the performance conditions are considered probable of being met.
-At December 31, 2021, the Company determined the performance conditions were not probable of being met, therefore no stock compensation was accrued.
+At December 31, 2021, the Company determined the performance conditions were not probable of being met, therefore no stock compensation was accrue